-Schedule-driven supplier receives manufacturing orders from the planner, which maintains an MPS.
+Schedule-driven supplier (see Figure 2) receives manufacturing orders from the planner, which maintains an MPS.
 The schedule-driven supplier executes the manufacturing orders received from the planner.
 When it is busy, the new incoming order waits at the order queue.
-Materials stay in the supplier's buffer until the delivery order is received.
-Figure 7 shows the role of the schedule-driven supplier and Table 4 details its characteristics, requirements, and/or responsibilities of each attribute.
+Materials stay in the supplier's buffer until the delivery order is executed.